Staffwerke/vm-babysitter/README.md

 ### vm-restore

 (NOTE: This script is obsolete and eventually may be deprecated in favor of more advanced tools.
-For full VM restoration, check [virtnbdrestore-auto](#virtnbdrestore-auto)  section.)
+For full VM restoration, check [virtnbdrestore-auto](#virtnbdrestore-auto) instead):

 Fully restores VM's disk image(s) from a given backup path, onto a given restoration path.
 Syntax is: